 In considering effective school support for disadvantaged and vulnerable pupils, Estyn defines vulnerable pupils as those who may be more likely to experience emotional, social and developmental barriers to learning, for example pupils with special educational needs and looked after children.
-Disadvantaged pupils are considered to be pupils who may have barriers to succeeding in school because of detrimental circumstances beyond their control, for example pupils from low income families17.
+Disadvantaged pupils are considered to be pupils who may have barriers to succeeding in school because of detrimental circumstances beyond their control, for example pupils eligible for free school meals and pupils from low income families17.